bentheiii/envolved/docs/envvar.rst

             The EnvVar's :attr:`default` must not be :data:`missing` if this option is used.

-        * If set to :data:`missing`, an :exc:`~exceptions.MissingEnvError` will be raised, even if the EnvVar's :attr:`~EnvVar.default` is set.
+        * If set to :data:`missing`, a :exc:`~exceptions.MissingEnvError` will be raised, even if the EnvVar's :attr:`~EnvVar.default` is set.
         * If set to a value, that value will be returned.